-While we do find overall warming of the continent, the continental average is not significant at the 5% level ( $\approx$ 0.06 +/- 0.07 °C decade-1) , nor is the warming in East Antarctica ( $\approx$ 0.03 +/- 0.09).
+While we do find overall warming of the continent, the continental average is not significant at the 5% level (≈ 0.06 +/- 0.07 °C decade-1)5, nor is the warming in East Antarctica (≈ 0.03 +/- 0.09).
 This is similar to S09, wherein the trends for the continent and East Antarctica are less positive than West Antarctica and the Peninsula.
-Unlike S09, we find the Peninsula regional average to demonstrate the most strongly positive trend, at 0.35 + 0.11 from 1957 - 2006.
-For West Antarctica, the RLS reconstruction demonstrates a statistically significant trend of 0.10 + 0.09 (approximately half that reported by S09) while the E-W reconstruction shows a trend of 0.06 + 0.07.
+Unlike S09, we find the Peninsula regional average to demonstrate the most strongly positive trend, at 0.35 +/- 0.11 from 1957 - 2006.
+For West Antarctica, the RLS reconstruction demonstrates a statistically significant trend of 0.10 +/- 0.09 (approximately half that reported by S09) while the E-W reconstruction shows a trend of 0.06 +/- 0.07.
 Given that the E-W reconstruction displays some variance loss compared to both RLS and the raw ground station data, we consider the RLS result to be the more accurate of the two methods.
-This results in a total West Antarctic warming of $0.5^{\circ}$ C since 1957, which is roughly equivalent to the overall warming of the earth over the same period.
+This results in a total West Antarctic warming of 0.5°C since 1957, which is roughly equivalent to the overall warming of the earth over the same period.
+However, we do note that most of the Antarctic warming takes place prior to 1980, while the warming of the remainder of the earth is greatest after 1980.

-&lt;sup>5 All uncertainty intervals in this study are 95% confidence intervals, with degrees of freedom corrected for AR(1) serial correlation of the residuals (Santer et al. 2000).
+5 All uncertainty intervals in this study are 95% confidence intervals, with degrees of freedom corrected for AR(1) serial correlation of the residuals (Santer et al. 2000).

 Figure 3 compares the spatial patterns of temperature change using major subperiods that appear in the S09 text.
-One feature that is similar to S09 is a strong indication of warming in portions of West Antarctica, particularly in the Peninsula half of Marie Byrd Land and in the Pine Island and Thwaites glacier locations.
+One feature that is similar to S09 is a strong indication of warming in portions of West Antarctica, particularly on the Peninsula half of Marie Byrd Land, which includes the Pine Island and Thwaites glaciers.
 However, the pattern of West Antarctic warming is substantially different.
 In S09, warming is concentrated in the Ross region and the warming over all of West Antarctica is statistically significant.
 In our reconstructions, statistically significant warming is concentrated in the area adjacent to the Peninsula and qualitatively appears to be an extension of the Peninsula warming.
 Additionally, we show an area of mild cooling over the Ross Ice Shelf and adjacent land (not statistically significant) which is distinctly at odds with S09.
 A similar cooling feature - corroborated by ground station records - extending from the South Pole to the Weddell Sea is also absent from the S09 reconstructions.
 Figure 5 provides spatial maps of statistically significant trends.

 Our results - including the strong Peninsula warming, insignificant cooling to neutral trend in the Ross region, and generally insignificant trends elsewhere on the continent - compare more favorably to Chapman & Walsh (2007) and Monaghan et al. (2008) than S09.
 One notable difference between the Monaghan et al. (2008) reconstruction and the present work is in West Antarctica.
 Unlike the Monaghan et al. (2008), our reconstructions show positive trends at Byrd AWS.
-For the entire 1957 - 2006 period, the reconstructed trends at the Byrd location are 0.27 +/- 0.10 (RLS) and 0.23 +/- 0.07 (E-W).
-For the satellite coverage period of 1982 - 2006, those become 0.44 +/- 0.30 (RLS) and 0.21 +/- 0.20 (E-W).
-By comparison, the S09 Byrd trends are 0.18 +/- 0.08 and 0.33 +/- 0.23, respectively.
+For the entire 1957 - 2006 period, the reconstructed trends at the Byrd location are 0.27 ± 0.10 (RLS) and 0.23 ± 0.07 (E-W).
+For the satellite coverage period of 1982 - 2006, those become 0.44 ± 0.30 (RLS) and 0.21 ± 0.20 (E-W).
+By comparison, the S09 Byrd trends are 0.18 ± 0.08 and 0.33 ± 0.23 , respectively.